hoedt/iclr-blog-track.github.io/_posts/2021-01-07-unnormalized-resnets.md

 [Brock et al. (2021)](#brock21characterizing) mainly aim to rid residual networks (ResNets) of normalisation.
 Therefore, it probably makes sense to revisit the key component of these ResNets: _skip connections_.
-Apart from a bit of historical context, we also aim to provide some intuition as to why normalisation methods can be so helpful in the context of skip connections.
+Apart from a bit of historical context, we aim to provide some intuition as to why normalisation methods can be so helpful in the context of skip connections, and what alternatives are available.

 ### History